Email image popup

 Community features

-With Telegram, users can send one another photos, videos, and files, as well as voice and video call other participants.
+• Users can send one another photos, videos, and files, as well as voice and video call other participants.
 You can create large groups (up to 200,000 people) or channels for broadcasting to unlimited audiences.

-With Telegram channels, admins can create themed groups and broadcast their content to subscribers.
-The downside of this app is that only the admin can publish their content.
-Subscribers can engage with it by participating in polls and clicking links, but ultimately it’s a one-way broadcasting tool.
+• The downside of this app is that only the admin can publish their content.
+Subscribers can engage with it by participating in polls and clicking links, but ultimately it’s a one-way broadcasting tool (unlike Discord)

 Customization